remotion-dev/remotion/packages/docs/docs/lambda.md

 [**See here**](/docs/lambda/setup)

-## Considerations

-Currently hardcoded but you will need to decide in the future:

-- Decide memory limit
-- Decide lambda timeout
-- Decide parallelism

 ## Region selection

 Starting from release `2.2.0-alpha.6c60bafb`, you can select an AWS region (previously `eu-central-1` was hardcoded) using the `AWS_REGION` environment variable.
 The default value is `us-east-1`.